adshukla1902/adshukla1902/README.md

 - 🔭 I’m currently working on Data Center Inventory Management Tool
 - 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate on Tech Blogs
-- 🤔 I’m looking for help with Tech Content Creation
+- 🤔 I’m looking for help with Kubernetes
 - 💬 Ask me about Python
 - 📫 How to reach me: https://www.linkedin.com/in/aditya-shukla-2523b4162/
 - 😄 Pronouns: He/His